-Senate fails to override Trump veto of bill stopping Saudi weapons sales
+Senate fails to override Trump vetoes of bills stopping Saudi weapons sales

 Trump has argued that cutting off the Saudi weapons sales would weaken U.S. relations with a longtime ally and hurt U.S. competitiveness.

-Reporting by Richard Cowan; Editing by Eric Beech and Diane Craft
+Reporting by Richard Cowan; Editing by Diane Craft and Peter Cooney